codewars/docs/content/docs/settings.md

 # Settings

-When creating your markdown files, there is some configuration to do, if we want to utilise all features of this starter theme.
+When creating your Markdown files, there is some configuration to do, if we want to use all features of this starter theme.

 ## Sidebar